-Willowwood Arboretum, 131 acres of rolling farmland, has about 3,500 kinds of native and exotic plants, many of them rare plant species.
-In addition to undisturbed forest, the botanic collections include oak, maple, willow, magnolia, lilac, cherry, fir, pine, a superb specimen of Dawn Redwood (Metasequoia) now more than 100 feet tall, masses of ferns, and handsome stands of field and forest wild flowers.
+Willowwood Arboretum, 136 acres of rolling farmland, has approximately 3,500 varieties of native and exotic plants, many of them rare plant species.
+In addition to undisturbed forest, the botanic collections include oak, maple, willow, magnolia, lilac, cherry, fir, pine, a superb specimen of Dawn Redwood (Metasequoia) now more than 100 feet tall, masses of ferns, and handsome stands of field and forest wildflowers.

 Willowwood Arboretum is adjacent to Bamboo Brook Outdoor Education Center., another facility of the Morris County Park System.
 Geologically, these properties are of particular interest since Willowwood is in the Piedmont Province of New Jersey, while much of Bamboo Brook lies in the New Jersey Highlands Province.
 A study of their soils and rocks shows characteristic differences.